cristianoc/compositional-program-synthesis/README.md

-## Compositional Reasoning via Abstraction–Refinement for Program Synthesis
+## Compositional Program Synthesis via Abstraction–Refinement

-> A framework for program synthesis from examples using compositional abstractions and refinement.
-Includes two concrete instantiations: DSL symmetry elimination and exact interface abstraction for product domains.
+> A new take on compositional program synthesis: repeatedly solve simpler abstractions of the task, then refine back to concrete domains.
+Think CEGAR but for program synthesis from examples.
+Two toy instantiations on ARC-AGI and inductive programming show meaningful speedups.

 ### Why
-Program synthesis from examples often attacks the whole task at once, searching a huge space of possible programs whose cost grows (often exponentially) with problem complexity.
-This project explores **compositional reasoning**: repeatedly solve a **simpler abstraction** of the task, then **refine** back to the concrete problem domain.
-Primary application domains: **grid-based puzzles** (including ARC-AGI) and **structured synthesis tasks**.
+**Goal:** Use composable abstractions to obtain exponential reduction of the state space.

+**Key insight:** Instead of attacking the whole search space at once, lift problems to abstract domains, solve there, then embed back.
+Branching + voting handles abstraction failures.

+**Domains:** ARC-AGI grid puzzles and inductive programming.

 ---

-### TL;DR (approach)
+### How it works
-1. Start from a concrete problem domain **G** (e.g., grids, programs, structured data).
+Starting from a concrete problem domain **G** (grids, programs, structured data):

-2. Lift to an abstract domain **A** with an embedding `e: A → G` and a mapping of examples from **G** to **A**.
+1. **Lift** problems to abstract domains **A** with embedding `e: A → G`
+2. **Solve** in the simpler abstract space
-3. Solve the problem in **A**; map the solution back to **G** via `e`.
+3. **Embed** back to concrete domain **G** via `e`
-4. Refine recursively `A → A₂ → …`, forming a tree of abstraction refinements.
+4. **Refine** recursively `A → A₂ → …` when needed
-5. Score evidence that an abstraction is correct; branch and vote/select across plausible refinements to hedge against mistakes.

-**Intuition:** repeated correct abstractions can shrink effective search exponentially; branching provides recovery when an abstraction is wrong.
+5. **Branch + vote** across abstraction hypotheses to handle failures

+**Result:** Exponential search space reduction when abstractions are good; graceful recovery when they fail.

 ---